Free English Learning Apps That Make ESL Practice Convenient and Cheap

 Developing strong reading and listening skills is very important.
 The easier it is for you to read and understand English, the more fluent you’ve become!

-If your main focus is American English, then this app is a must-download.
+If your main focus is American English, then this app is a great option for you to practice your reading and listening skills while learning about American news and culture.

-The app provides a wealth of listening material in the form of stories and news reports.
-The speed is pretty slow, which will help you follow along.
-Voice of America also has audio transcripts that are automatically highlighted (like a Karaoke screen).
+VOA Learning English provides a wealth of listening material in the form of stories and news reports.
+When reading the articles you will find an audio player, enabling you to listen to the article being read aloud.
+The speed of the audio is pretty slow, and on the app, the audio transcripts are automatically highlighted (like a karaoke screen).
 This will help you follow the audio.

 Try spending 10 or 15 minutes on this app each day, and both your language skills and knowledge of American culture will quickly improve.